CortoP/lem-in/README.md

 final project of Algorithmie I module - 42

-The purpose of this project is to create a algorithm to lead ants throught an anthill.
+The purpose of this project is to create an algorithm to lead ants throught an anthill.